ryanmaguire/libtmpl_data/README.md

-# libtmpl_data
+# tmpld
 Routines for generating the coefficients for polynomial and rational approximations used in libtmpl.